zstenger93/scop/README.md

 ## Normals

-Normals are used for lighting calculations, still cannot make an actual sense of it, since the only thing I've got with them is black screen
+Normals are crucial for lighting calculations, contributing to the realism of the rendered scene.
+They define the direction a surface is facing, affecting how light interacts with the object.
+Proper implementation of normals is essential for accurate lighting and shading effects.

 ## Light

 <img align=center src="https://github.com/zstenger93/scop/blob/master/readme_src/light.png">

+Lighting in 3D graphics is a complex topic.
+Implementing different lighting models and techniques can significantly impact the visual quality of your scenes.
+Experimentation and understanding different lighting properties can help achieve realistic lighting effects in your 3D models.

 ## Resources